zengjixiang/jina/docs/concepts/orchestration/flow.md

 f = Flow().add()
 ```

-This adds an "empty" Executor called {class}`~jina.serve.executors.BaseExecutor` to the Flow.
+This adds an "empty" Executor called {class}`~jina-serve.serve.executors.BaseExecutor` to the Flow.
 This Executor (without any parameters) performs no actions.

 ```{figure} images/no-op-flow.svg
 :scale: 70%